Basic quantum coding and decoding

 = \frac{1}{N} \sum_k \langle s_k|P_k|s_k\rangle

-which is the probability that signal state |s_k\rangle is selected (here equal to 1/N, since all the signal states are equally likely) times the probability that the selected signal state is correctly identified by Bob (which is \langle s_k|P_k|s_k\rangle), and we sum over all signal states.
+which is the probability that signal state |s_k\rangle is selected (here equal to 1/N, since Alice chose between all N signal states with equal probability) times the probability that the selected signal state is correctly identified by Bob (which is \langle s_k|P_k|s_k\rangle), and we sum over all possible signal states.

-It is often convenient to write expressions such as \langle\psi|A|\psi\rangle in terms of the trace: for any vector |\psi\rangle and operator A we have
+In particular, it is often convenient to write expressions such as \langle\psi|A|\psi\rangle in terms of the trace: for any vector |\psi\rangle and operator A we have

 \begin{aligned}